SentinelSw/MipsStaticStackAnalyzer/readme.md

 ---------------------------------------

 Here a list of ideas, how you can help yoursef:
+- "xxx is not recognized as an internal or external command, ..."
-- Check ::openDisassembly if the path to your xc32-objdump.exe is correct.
+  * Check ::openDisassembly if the path to your xc32-objdump.exe is correct.
 The installation folder and/or the version number might be different.
+- The result list is empty or way too short
-- Check where your code is linked to.
+  * Check where your code is linked to.
 Change the section pattern, if your output section is not .text or .text.* (currently in ::main and ::findNextTextSection, this part of code needs refactoring)
+  * Do not strip symbol information from final ELF file by linker.
+These are needed to determine start and end of functions
+  * Without any parameters the result output is limited (see ::main or read help message for actual default limit).
+Use parameter -n-1 for unlimited result output.

 more to follow...